hassani0393/cheatsheets/network.md

 | Application Server | Manages network applications |
 | Proxy Server | Handles tasks in the place of other machines on the network, particularly an internet connection. |

+In TCP/IP(Transmission Control Protocol/Internet Protocol) speak, a host is any network device with an IP address. including servers and workstations.

+In an internetwork, hosts on a LAN use